 Extremely High

-As the FFC develops the threshold, values will be refined for specific locations.
+As the hydrometric network expands In future stages of the NWFFS, it will allow the FFC to improve the flood threshold information, values will be refined for specific locations.
 Different locations will have different flood risks and impacts depending on certain flood return periods, flows or water levels, due to such factors as elevation, relief, topography, physical factors, flood defences, drainage and so on.